whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-21-can-rabbits-eat-apples.md

 Before feeding the apple, make sure to **rinse it with clear running water** in order to remove contaminations.
 A good way to serve the apple to your rabbit is by cutting it up into smaller pieces.

 As mentioned keep the portions small.
-For instance, a couple of slices per rabbit per day.
+For instance, a **couple of slices per rabbit per day**.

 # Can Rabbits Eat Apple Skin?